-Definition of "Health Professions: The term "Health Professions" has been used for the past 35 years to identify a cluster of health professions and educational programs that are administratively aligned as an academic unit of a school, college or university.
+Definition of "Health Professions": The term "Health Professions" identifies a cluster of health professions and educational programs that are administratively aligned as an academic unit of a school, college or university.
 The health professions represented in each cluster vary across colleges, universities, and governmental agencies.
 At Baylor College of Medicine, the "Health Professions" cluster currently includes the disciplines of Genetic Counseling, Nurse Anesthesia, Orthotics and Prosthetics, and Physician Assistant, which are administratively aligned within the School of Health Professions (SHP).

 Governance: The School of Health Professions is an academic unit of Baylor College of Medicine.
-The School is the academic home for allied health faculty, degree programs, and students.
+The School is the academic home for health professions faculty, degree programs, and students.
 The faculty and students are responsible for understanding and following current policies and procedures as published in the SHP Student Handbook for each program, including periodic updates.
-Faculty and students are notified of updates to the SHP Student handbook via email.
+Faculty and students are notified of updates to the SHP Student Handbook via email.

-The academic policies of the School are established by the College and the Health Professions Education Executive Committee.
-Health Professions Admissions, Curriculum, Student Promotions and Academic Achievement, and Faculty Appointments and Promotions Committees are subcommittees of the Health Professions Education Executive Committee.
-These subcommittees implement the College's policies in their respective areas and recommend new policies to the Health Professions Education Executive Committee for consideration.
+The academic policies of the School are established by the College and the Health Professions Education Executive Committee (EEC).
+Health Professions Admissions, Curriculum, Student Promotions and Academic Achievement, and

+Faculty Appointments and Promotions Committees report annually to the EEC.
+The EEC founded a Diversity, Equity and Inclusion subcommittee that also reports annually.
+These subcommittees and committees implement the College's policies in their respective areas and recommend new policies to the Health Professions EEC for consideration.

-Accreditation: Baylor College of Medicine and the School of Health Professions' Programs are accredited as follows:
+Accreditation: Baylor College of Medicine and the School of Health Professions Programs are accredited as follows:

-Baylor College of Medicine is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award masters and doctorate degrees.
-Questions about the accreditation of Baylor College of Medicine may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC's website (www.sacscoc.org).
+Baylor College of Medicine is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award masters and doctorate degrees.
+Contact the Commission on Colleges (1866 Southern Lane, Decatur, GA, 30033-4097; 404-679-4500) for questions about the accreditation of Baylor College of Medicine.

-Council on Accreditation of Nurse Anesthesia Educational Programs (222 S. Prospect Ave., Park Ridge, IL, 60068, (847) 655-1160).
-The DNP Program (Nurse Anesthesia) is accredited through May 2024.
+Council on Accreditation of Nurse Anesthesia Educational Programs (222 S. Prospect Ave., Park Ridge, IL, 60068; 847-655-1160).
+The DNP Program-Nurse Anesthesia is accredited through May 2024.

-Accreditation Review Commission on Education for the Physician Assistant (12000 Findley Road, Suite 150, Johns Creek, GA, 30097, 770-476-1224).
-The Physician Assistant Program is accredited through 2018.
+Accreditation Review Commission on Education for the Physician Assistant (12000 Findley Road, Suite 150, Johns Creek, GA, 30097; 770-476-1224).
+The Physician Assistant Program is accredited through June 2029.

-Commission on Accreditation of Health Professions Education Program (1361 Park Street, Clearwater, FL 33756, 727-210-2350.
+Commission on Accreditation of Health Professions Education Program (1361 Park Street, Clearwater, FL, 33756; 727-210-2350).
 Masters programs in Orthotics and Prosthetics are accredited by CAAHEP.
-The program is accredited through January 2018.
+The program is accredited through March 2025.

-Accreditation Council for Genetic Counseling (PO Box 15632, Lenexa, KS 66285, (913) 222-8668.
+Accreditation Council for Genetic Counseling (PO Box 15632, Lenexa, KS, 66285; 913-222-8668).
 The Genetic Counseling Program was granted new program accreditation status on February 6, 2018.
 Accreditation will remain in effect until a determination is made following the program's application for Full Accreditation in 2022.

-Baylor College of Medicine is legally authorized to grant degrees, and grant credits toward degrees, in the State of Texas by the Texas Higher Education Coordinating Board (P.O.
-Box 12788, Austin, TX, 78711, 512-427-6225).
+Baylor College of Medicine is legally authorized to grant degrees and grant credits toward degrees in the State of Texas by the Texas Higher Education Coordinating Board (P.O.
+Box 12788, Austin, TX, 78711; 512-427-6225).